 Hello.
 My name is Jaime Kokaisel and I am the author of JAiME for SCHOOLS.

 I have been married for 21 years and I have two children, 13 and 16 years old.
-I have been a resident of Woodbury, MN for 13 years.
-I grew up attending K-6 West Saint Paul Public Schools and 7-12 Rosemount Public Schools.
-My parents divorced when I was just one year old which lay the groundwork for the blessing I would receive growing up in a blended family of 6.
+I have been a resident of Woodbury, MN for 13 years (and prior to that, Saint Paul).
 I earned my BFA in Illustration Design at The Minneapolis College of Art and Design, and I have been a professional photographer for 18 years, five of those managing my own business.

 - After 10 years on autopilot as a parent, I chose sacrifice over convenience and enrolled my children in local Christian private schools.

 - In order to pay for private school tuition, I cut family expenses by $800/month and took a new job at New Kingdom Healthcare.